Greek Bible Words: Meaning, Translation, and Mistranslation

 Word breakdown: from “ek” (out of/out from) + kaleo (to call/summon) = one who is called or summoned out to a public assembly

 Originally, this was a political term referring to the public assembly of all eligible voters (that is, all adult, male citizens who had completed military training) in the Athenian democratic system.
 In such an assembly, each person could have their say, and all of their votes counted.
-Each person contributed directly towards important national decisions and legislation.
+Each person contributed directly to important national decisions and legislation.

 Damn - κατακρίνω (katakrino, pronounced “Kah-tah-KREE-noe”)